PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/index.md

 The **ClientFramework** is an application framework for the client part of a client-server application.
 It is based on the concept of modular software development and the service pattern.
 The frameworks main features are listed below:

-The most of the provided features are inherited by the *MarvinPlatform*
+The most of the provided features are inherited by the *MoryxPlatform*

 * Logging
 * Configuration Management